Glove’n it: Hand pass a pivotal moment in Blues’ Cup run

 “Chief came in and he just said, ‘It’s over and just focus on the next one,’ and that’s probably the best thing that we could’ve heard because at the time we were obviously a frustrated group,” defenseman Joel Edmundson said.
 “It was one of those things where we could obviously sit on it or we could take it and use as motivation, hopefully.
 I think we did a good job of using it to our advantage.
 We came out the next game, I think we scored in the first minute or two.”

 It was the first shift.
-Ivan Barbashev scored 35 seconds into Game 4, Binnington made 29 saves and the Blues marched on.
+Ivan Barbashev scored 35 seconds into Game 4, Binnington made 29 saves and the Blues marched all the way to the first NHL championship in franchise history.

 “It’s how you handle the adversity,” Binnington said.
 “It was a key moment for us that we handled it properly and refocused.”